Download and Install STM32CubeIDE – Getting Started Guide

 Blue Pill STM32 using STM32Cube setting up IDE pic6

-Creating Project in STM32CubeIDE
+Creating a Project in STM32CubeIDE

 Now click ‘Start new STM32 project’.